Crimson Peak (2015)

 A strange thing must have happened during the production of Crimson Peak, because for a film directed by Guillermo del Toro, this one seems to lack his keen eye for detail and production design.
-For a guy who brought us the stylized worlds of El laberinto del fauno (Pan’s Labyrinth, 2006), the two Hellboy movies (2004 and 2008), and Pacific Rim (2013), Crimson Peak is oddly tame, with sets that don’t feel like real locations, less-than-inspired special effects, and a ghost story that’s sadly lacking in suspense.
-You’d be more likely to jump at a black cat crossing you in the street.
+The guy may have brought us the stylized worlds of El laberinto del fauno (Pan’s Labyrinth, 2006), two Hellboy movies (2004 and 2008), and Pacific Rim (2013), but Crimson Peak feels incomplete, with sets that don’t feel like real locations, cheesy special effects, and a ghost story that’s sadly lacking in suspense.
+You’d be more likely to jump at a black cat crossing you on the street.

 Carlos I. Cuevas